farzany/pivotal-tracker-styler/README.md

 # Pivotal Tracker Styler ✨
 Pivotal Tracker Styler is a Chrome extension that enhances the look and feel of Pivotal Tracker, making it more enjoyable and visually appealing.
-If you've ever used Pivotal, you know it the UI is lacking pizazz - that's where this extension comes in!
+If you've ever used Pivotal, you know that the UI is lacking pizazz - that's where this extension comes in!

 [Now Available on the Chrome Web Store](https://chrome.google.com/webstore/detail/pivotal-tracker-styler/mcbdmjomdgjhpefpjocmpfgbabbddlpl)